irs1318dev/irs1318_2023/Robot Programming Guide.md

 ### Writing a new Mechanism
 Mechanisms encapsulate the actuators (e.g. motors, pneumatic solenoids) and sensors (e.g. Encoders, Limit Switches) of each part of the robot.
 A mechanism is a class that should be created within a package that you create.
 It should be named based on the name of that portion of the robot (e.g. DriveTrain, Intake) like ThingMechanism.
 The class should implement the IMechanism interface.

 At the top of the class, you should have a list of the definitions of your different actuators and sensors (see the "private final TypeOfActuator nameOfActuator;" and "private final TypeOfSensor nameOfSensor;").
 These should be initialized in the constructor (a special function, like you see above) - named like "public ThingMechanism(IWpilibProvider provider)".
-For the last 2 years we’ve made use of Google’s Guice to control dependency injection, which is the reason why the special @Inject markup is required.
+For the last 2 years weâ€™ve made use of Googleâ€™s Guice to control dependency injection, which is the reason why the special @Inject markup is required.
 After the set of actuators and sensors are defined, you will also need to define the driver ("private Driver driver;").
 You will then set the value for each actuator and sensor you defined at the top in the constructor by calling the corresponding function on the IWpilibProvider that is passed into the constructor.
 These functions will take some number of arguments based on how the actuators/sensors are physically plugged together in the robot.
 These arguments should be placed as constants in the ElectronicsConstants file.
-We don’t necessarily know in advance how the robot plugs together, so they can be initialized with a value of -1 until we do.
+We donâ€™t necessarily know in advance how the robot plugs together, so they can be initialized with a value of -1 until we do.

 As a part of implementing the IMechanism interface, you will need to have the following three functions in your class:
 * ```public void readSensors()```